rustadadam/PF-GAP/notes.md

 # Week of Jun 11

 ## TODO:
-5. (WAIT until word) Use another dataset - maybe Russell - 3000 (GICS labels)
+5. Implement new dataset
-    - MSCI?
+6.

 ## Completed
 1. Created a way to keep the dates associated with the data